 As independent travellers, our biggest dilemma with Russia was the logistics.
 A country covering two continents and nine time zones, where the highlights and must-sees are spread far and wide, with nothing in between.

 This poses some issues when you don’t have unlimited time or an unlimited budget.
 Transport through Russia can be expensive and less than comfortable.
-This was also not a country we felt confident hiring a car and hitting the open road.
+This was also not a country we felt confident about hiring a car and hitting the open road.

 Deciding on a River Cruise